-The Company's Board of Directors has six authorized directors and currently consists of six members.
+The Company's Board of Directors has seven authorized directors and currently consists of seven members.
 The Company has a classified Board of Directors, which is divided into three classes of directors whose terms expire at different times.
 The three classes are currently comprised of the following directors:

-- · Class I consists of Nadav Friedmann, Ph.D., M.D. and Michael J. O'Donnell who will serve until the 2013 Annual Meeting of Stockholders; - · Class II consists of Robert Z. Gussin, Ph.D., who will serve until the 2014 Annual Meeting of Stockholders; and - Class III consists of Remi Barbier, Sanford R. Robertson and Patrick J. Scannon, M.D., Ph.D., who will serve until the 2012 Annual Meeting of Stockholders and who stand for re-election as Class III directors at such meeting.
+- Class I consists of Nadav Friedmann, Ph.D., M.D. and Michael J. O'Donnell, who will serve until the 2013 Annual Meeting of Stockholders and who stand for re-election as Class I directors at such meeting; - · Class II consists of Robert Z. Gussin, Ph.D. and Saira Ramasastry, who will serve until the 2014 Annual Meeting of Stockholders; and - Class III consists of Remi Barbier, Sanford R. Robertson and Patrick J. Scannon, M.D., Ph.D., who will serve until the 2015 Annual Meeting of Stockholders.